melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

           memory: 400M
 ```

-I use `docker stats` to check what the current memory usage is and estimate what the maximum may be for each container.
+I use the `docker stats` command to see what the current memory usage is, and estimate what the maximum might be for each container.

-If you don't want to use Docker swam you can start Docker compose v3 with the deploy settings above using: `docker compose --compatibility up -d`.
+If you do **NOT** want to use [Docker swarm](https://docs.docker.com/engine/swarm/) that comes with Compose v3, use the `--compatibility` flag to start the container: `docker compose --compatibility up -d`.

-### Docker restart policy
+### Docker Restart Policy

 You actually do not want to use the obsolete `restart` statement anymore.
 So let's move to `restart_policy` with a max attepts of 5 with the `on-failure` condition.